Comparison of semi-supervised deep learning algorithms for audio classification

-On GSC, MM once again presented the most significant improvement with 4.49\% and 3.25\% ERs without and with mixup.
+On GSC, RMM presented the largest gap between 5.15\% and 3.54\% ER without and with mixup, respectively.}

-It is also important to note that using mixup allowed to get ER values very close to the ones obtained with a fully (100\% setting) supervised training using augmentations, on UBS8K and GSC.
-This is observable with MM and FM+mixup, which, compared to a Weak+mixup 100\% supervised, have only 0.06 and 0.31 points difference on UBS8K, and 0.25 and 0.31 points difference on GSC.
+It is also important to note that using mixup allowed to get ER values very close to the ones obtained with fully (100\% setting) supervised training using augmentations, on UBS8K and GSC. \corrige{This is observable with MM, RMM, and FM+mixup.
+For instance, compared to Weak+mixup 100\% supervised, MM has only 0.06 point difference on UBS8K, and 0.27 point difference on GSC.}

-When we look at our supervised training performance, we can observe that an improvement in performance does not systematically follow the use of weak or strong augmentation.
+When we look at our supervised training performance, we can observe that an improvement does not systematically follow the use of weak or strong augmentations.
 However, when combined with mixup, ER is frequently improved.
 This can be partly explained by the fact that audio augmentations are often difficult to choose and that their impact is often dependent on the dataset and the task at hand~\cite{lu2019semi}.
 With this in mind, mixup seems to be beneficial regardless of the dataset used.